csgpro/csgpro.com/README.md

 1. Install [node.js](http://nodejs.org/).
 See `package.json` for the correct version.
 2. Navigate to the root folder and run `npm install`.
 This will install all the dependencies to run the site.
 On Linux I had to run the command twice to get it to work right.
 3. Create a `config.json` file in the root folder.
 This will contain all the secretz your site needs to be happy. *See our production Azure settings for the necessary keys.*
 4. I suggest installing the grunt runner globally with `npm install -g grunt-cli`.
-Then you can run `grunt` in the root folder to do all the minifaction, pre-compiling, etc...
-5. Run the site with `node app.js`
+5. Install the Chrome extension [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) to auto-refresh your browser when files are updated.
+6. Run the site with `grunt server watch`.
+When you make a change to a file grunt will compile the site.

 **Note**: some of the images may not load correctly if you are using a case-sensitive file system such as Linux.
 Minor changes to the markup would fix this.